jukod/jukod.github.io/ncpc2025/index.md

 1. You must __[register](#registration) to participate__.
 2. Note __[the schedule](#schedule-4-october-2025-provisional)__ and date:
    __Saturday 4 October 2025__.
+3. __bring your own laptops and chargers__,
-3. Only a table, chairs and electric sockets are provided: please __bring your own laptops and chargers__
+   only a table, chairs and electric sockets are provided.

 ## Schedule, 4 October 2025 __(provisional)__